AlcoholRehabHelp Logo

 • Benign or cancerous tumors — Tumors anywhere in the digestive tract can cause bleeding.4

-Liver damage like cirrhosis (severe scarring), or later-stage liver disease, can cause bloody vomit and stools.
+Liver damage, like cirrhosis (severe scarring) or later-stage and advanced liver disease, can cause bloody vomit and stool.

-Scar tissue causes blockages that back up bile in the liver and blood.
-This can cause the veins in your lower esophagus to swell.
+Scar tissue causes blockages that back up bile in the liver and blood, which can cause the veins in your lower esophagus to swell.

 Heavy alcohol consumption is linked to nosebleeds.7 This is because alcohol reduces platelet aggregation.
-In other words, it thins your blood and prevents it from clumping.
+In other words, alcohol thins your blood and prevents it from clotting.

-Alcohol prolongs bleeding.7 Changes in blood pressure from alcohol intake can also bring on nosebleeds.7
+Alcohol prolongs bleeding.7 Changes in blood pressure from alcohol intake can also bring on nosebleeds.
+Furthermore, if you inadvertently ingest blood from a nosebleed and later vomit, you may observe the presence of blood.

 Esophagitis, or inflammation of the esophagus, can also cause bleeding.
-It is most commonly brought on by gastroesophageal reflux disease (GERD).
+It’s most commonly brought on by gastroesophageal reflux disease (GERD).

 Sponsored